 (18) MR. C: That's nice, Darya.
 (19) Darya.
 (20) Return to Doppelcoop.
 MR. C: Ray was supposed to meet me this afternoon.
 He never showed.

 (22) MR. C: Yeah.
 Where's that .45 of yours, Darya?

 (23) DARYA: I've got it here by the bed.
 What's up?

 MR. C: Might want to borrow it for a job.

 (24) Mr. C had crossed the room to check a rear window behind a curtain.
 Return to Darya as he crosses to the bedside table and takes her gun.
 DARYA: What's mine is yours.

 (25) Mr. C. (26) Mr. C climbs over Darya and settles on the bed beside her.
 She nestles under his arm.
 (27) CU of Darya under C's arm.
 (28) Medium shot to zoom in on Mr. C and Darya.
 MR. C: Darya, Jack is dead.
 (29) CU of Darya and Jack.
 MR. C: I killed Jack two hours ago after he wired the car.
 (30) Long shot.
-She attempts to pull away and he holds her.
+Terrified because she is aware C knows she was lying about talking to Jack, and because Jack has been killed, Darya attempts to pull away and C holds her.
 (31) Close-up side view of the pair.
 (32) Front view C and Darya.
 Mr. C: Don't move one muscle.
-I'm going to play something for you Darya.
+I'm going to play something for you, Darya.
 (33) C pulls out a recorder.

 (34) Front medium-shot of Darya and C. MR. C: I think we'll both find this interesting.